purposeanalytics/recfinderto.ca/README.md

-# Toronto Drop-in Recreation Search
+# Toronto Drop-in Recreation Finder

 A web application that allows users to search for drop-in recreation services in Toronto by date, time of day, and location.
 The app fetches real-time data from the City of Toronto's open data portal.

 ## Features

-- **Course Title Search**: Filter by specific recreation programs (e.g., "Lane Swim", "Basketball")
+- **Program Search**: Filter by program categories, subcategories, and program name (e.g."Swimming and Aquatics", "Leisure Swim", "Leisure Swim: Family")
 - **Date Picker**: Select a specific date to find programs running on that day
 - **Time Picker**: Choose a time to find programs running at that time
 - **Location Filter**: Search by specific recreation facilities
 - **Real-time Data**: Fetches daily updates from Toronto's open data API
+- **Save and Share Your Search**: Copy and bookmark a URL that will load your favourite filter combinations
 - **Responsive Design**: Works on desktop and mobile devices

-## How to Use

-1. **Select a Program Type**: Choose from the dropdown of available course titles
-2. **Pick a Date**: Use the date picker to select when you want to find programs
-3. **Choose a Time**: Select a specific time to find programs running at that time
-4. **Filter by Location**: Optionally select a specific location
-5. **Search**: Click the "Search Programs" button to find matching results

 ## Example Usage

-To find lane swim programs on Tuesday at 5pm:
+To find lane swim programs open tomorrow at 5pm:
-1. Select "Lane Swim" from the Course Title dropdown
+1. Select "Lane Swim" from the subcategories dropdown
-2. Pick any Tuesday from the date picker
+2. Pick "Tomorrow" from the date picker
-3. Select "17:00" from the time picker
+3. Select "5:00 PM" from the time picker
-4. Click "Search Programs"

 ## Technical Details